didiersmith/steve/chapters/the-dogs-of-war.md

 His first attempts failed miserably.
 Senseless bloodshed overwhelmed any primitive societies his beings had managed to form.
 Even the smallest genetic tweaks often resulted in family members killing each other on whims.
 At one point, the entire species was so overwhelmed with violence that he had to wipe the slate clean in a global cataclysm and start again from the least aggressive seed population he could find.

 As usual, the sexual reproduction mechanic was thwarting him.
-The most efficient way for an aggression gene to reproduce was to convince its organism to channel said aggression into directly propagating its genetic material.
+The most efficient way for an aggression gene to reproduce was for its organism to channel said aggression into violent propagation of its genetic material.
 This resulted almost invariably in the larger, stronger males of the species forcing themselves upon the smaller, weaker females.
 While this strategy was evolutionarily successful from the perspective of the aggression genes, it was otherwise an unmitigated dysgenic disaster.

 The entire idea of sexual reproduction was to accelerate evolution by allowing the organisms to evaluate each other and combine their genetic material with those deemed most fit.
 The freedom to evaluate the counterparty's fitness and select with whom to reproduce was foundational, and typically drove the species towards greater intelligence, greater health, and (in Steve's opinion) greater aesthetic appeal.
 The high aggression subgroups which lost that freedom quickly and relentlessly degenerated into stupid, unhealthy, ugly brutes who channeled any and all efforts into copulation.